 To achieve the highest excellence in our products, we launched a quality improvement plan in 2019 with four lines of action for the entire Group.
 Each site creates its local quality policy, following the guidance in the quality improvement plan.

-> Constantly improve customer improvement of the company
+Constantly improve customer satisfaction through continuous improvement of the company